DoctorMcKay/node-steam-client/README.md

 ### loggedOn

 A boolean that indicates whether you are currently logged on.
-Calling any handler methods except for methods to log on is only allowed while logged on.
+This must be `true` for all messages types except those used in this module and logon message types.

+It is initially set to `false`.

 ### steamID

-Your own SteamID while logged on, otherwise unspecified.
-Must be set to a valid initial value before sending a logon message.
+A string representing the logged on users' SteamID.

+It is initially set to `null`.

 ### remoteAddress